blockmatic-icebox/powerstack/README.md

 Its possible to write variant based component using Class Variant Authority [cva.style](https://cva.style/docs)

+## Services

+The services directory contains vanillajs pure functions that interact with external apis.
+They encasulate logic for https, websocket and api queries.

 ## Turborepo Useful Links

 Learn more about the power of Turborepo: